Gyeonggi Province: Heyri Art Valley

 Heyri Art Valley is Korea's largest art town.
 Various Korean artists constructed the cultural town of Heyri and it features several art galleries and museums; there are about 40 museums, exhibitions, concert halls and bookstores.

 Religion

-According to the census of 2005, of the people of Gyeonggi-do 34.3% follow Christianity (21.9% Protestantism and 12.4% Catholicism) and 16.8% follow Buddhism.
-51.1% of the population is mostly not religious or follow indigenous religions.
+According to the census of 2015, of the people of Gyeonggi Province 32.0% follow Christianity (23.0% Protestantism and 9.0% Catholicism) and 10.7% follow Buddhism.
+57.3% of the population is mostly not religious or follow indigenous religions.

+Park

+The Province has Ilsan Lake Park, one of the largest lake parks in the country.
+In addition, there is Gwanggyo Lake Park, which was redeveloped in 2013.

 Sports

 The 2002 Korea-Japan World Cup matches were held in Suwon World Cup Stadium.
-As for the professional soccer teams with Gyeonggi-do as their home ground, there are the Suwon Samsung Bluewings and Seongnam FC.
-Also, there is the professional basketball team of Guri Kdb Life Winnus, sponsored by Kdb Life Insurance.
+As for the professional soccer teams with Gyeonggi Province as their home ground, there are the Suwon Samsung Bluewings and Seongnam FC.

 Korea's foremost thoroughbred horse racing track Seoul Race Park is in Gwacheon.

-Sailing is a high-profile sport in Gyeonggi.
-Gyeonggi-do's location on the bank of the river Han makes it an ideal venue for the sport which is host to the prestigious Korea Match Cup event which is a part of the World Match Racing Tour.
-The event draws the world's best sailing teams to Gyeonggi in a gladiatorial battle of nerve and skill on the water.
-The identical supplied (KM-36) boats are raced two at a time in an on the water dogfight which tests the sailors and skippers to the limits of their physical abilities.
-Points accrued count towards the World Match Race Tour and a place in the final event, with the overall winner taking the title ISAF World Match Racing Tour Champion.
-Match racing is an ideal sport for spectators in Gyeonggi.
-Racing in such close proximity to the river bank provides excellent heart of the action views for the audience.
-Highlights of the event can be seen on KBS World television and via the official World Match Racing Tour website.